 This budget-friendly 40-stop itinerary is also perfect for solo travellers (even introverts) as it has the ideal mix of off-the-beaten-track experiences and backpacker hotspots.

 Ready?
-Let’s go back to the beginning, from Paris to Costa Rica.
+Let’s go back to the beginning, from France to Costa Rica.

 06/04/2023Backpacking South America in 40 Stops: Epic 6-Month Trip Itinerary